 Jen is amazing!
 She really knows her stuff and has been a tremendous help to me.
 I have learned so much from her expertise.
-I would highly recommend Xact Numbers for your financial coaching needs.
+I would highly recommend The Profit Coach for your financial coaching needs.

 Jennifer has obtained an extensive education and experience base from which she provides guidance and accountability.
 By exploring the needs, desires and goals of her clients she helps them to put systems in place and to get there!
 I recommend Jennifer to help with simple budgets and complex financial strategies.
 Keep up the great work Jennifer!